Lazytrackz/search_engine/README.md

 2. You may also setup how many responses you want to get, field: "max_responses"
 3. Each document should be no more than 1000 words, one word no more than 100 signs
 4. All words are separated by spaces and should have lower register letters
-5. Use Latin script only
+5. Nessesary to use Latin script only

 config.json examle: